hyperoslo/Presentation/README.md

 [![License](https://img.shields.io/cocoapods/l/Presentation.svg?style=flat)](http://cocoadocs.org/docsets/Presentation)
 [![Platform](https://img.shields.io/cocoapods/p/Presentation.svg?style=flat)](http://cocoadocs.org/docsets/Presentation)

 Looking for the easiest way of presenting something in your iOS app?
-Then you are in the right place. **Presentation** will help you to make your tutorials, release notes and any kind of animated pages with the minimum amount of effort.
+Then you are in the right place. **Presentation** will help you make your tutorials, release notes and any kind of animated pages with the minimum amount of effort.

 *Presentation* includes the following features:

-- Custom positioning: you can use [Position](https://github.com/hyperoslo/Presentation/blob/master/Source/Position.swift) for percentage-based position declaration.
+- Custom positioning: You can use [Position](https://github.com/hyperoslo/Presentation/blob/master/Source/Position.swift) for percentage-based position declaration.
 - [Content](https://github.com/hyperoslo/Presentation/blob/master/Source/Content.swift): View model used for custom positioning and animations.
-It translates your percents to AutoLayout constraints behind the scene.
+It translates your percents to AutoLayout constraints behind the scenes.
 - Slides: You can use any kind of `UIViewController` as a slide.
 [SlideController](https://github.com/hyperoslo/Presentation/blob/master/Source/SlideController.swift) is your good friend if you want to use custom positioning and animation features on your pages.
 - Background: You can add views that are visible across all the pages.
 Also it's possible to animate those views during the transition to the specific page.
 - [Animations](https://github.com/hyperoslo/Presentation/tree/master/Source/Animations): You can easily animate the appearance of a view on the specific page.